 Data Breach Lawsuit

 A data breach occurs when an unauthorized person gains access to confidential information for personal or political gain.
-Data breaches frequently lead to identity theft and financial losses, the victims of which may qualify for a lawsuit.
+Data breaches like the Yahoo breaches of 2013 and 2014—which compromised the data of 1.5 billion accounts—frequently lead to identity theft and financial losses, the victims of which may qualify for a lawsuit.

 When a company fails to exercise reasonable care in protecting its customers’ information, and a data breach occurs, affected consumers may be able to unite and file a class action lawsuit against the company.